 Visit Los Arcos National Marine Park

-A visit to Los Arcos National Park is a beautiful day trip from Puerto Vallarta.
+A visit to Los Arcos National Park is a beautiful day trip that offers an exciting adventure just 20-30 minutes by boat from Puerto Vallarta.

-The park is home to abundant sea life, from many types of colorful tropical fish to majestic sea turtles to huge manta rays and octopi.
-This is because it is a nationally protected marine area.
-Therefore, it is a popular spot for snorkeling and scuba diving.
+The park is a protected marine area and home to abundant sea life.
+From many types of colorful tropical fish to cute sea turtles to huge manta rays and octopi.

-You can also book guided tours, which generally include transportation and entry fees.
+You can choose from private or group tours, and generally, they include transportation and entry fees.
 With the tours, local experts share fascinating insights about the park’s ecosystem and conservation efforts.

 Take a Boat Ride to the Marietas Islands and Find the Hidden Beach